kattisarika/capstone-react-resturant-search/readme.md

 show the popularity/rating of the movie and movie description.

 ##Use Case
-This app helps search for movies & tv shows.
+Moviedb.org have released API's to fetch movies based on a given search criteria.This app provides the user interface, to input the search item and query the moviedb through the API call & helps search for movies & tv shows, movie details, & be displayed on the UI..

 ##Initial UX
 The initial UX is present in (https://github.com/kattisarika/capstone-react-resturant-search/blob/master/readmeImages/)

 ##Working Prototype
-Will be added once its pushed to heroku.
+You can access a working prototype of the app here: https://lit-tundra-59229.herokuapp.com/

 Screenshot
 ![Screenshot](https://github.com/kattisarika/capstone-react-resturant-search/blob/master/readmeImages/homePage.png)